artonge/FLAP/README.md

 `127.0.0.1 flap.localhost auth.flap.localhost lemon.flap.localhost files.flap.localhost mail.flap.localhost`

 #### ⚠ Setup feature flags

- The `flapctl` cli use feature flag to inhibit some functionalists.
-Copy the `flapctl.example.env` to ` flapctl.env` file and setup the variables accordingly.
+The `flapctl` cli use feature flag to inhibit some functionality.
+Copy the `flapctl.example.env` to `flapctl.env` file and setup the variables accordingly.
 A typical dev station would use all of them but not `FLAG_NO_SAML_FETCH`.

 ```shell
 cp flapctl.example.env flapctl.env